EN 16114: Features

-The European standard provides guidance for the effective provision of management consulting services.
-The standard is applicable to all MCSPs in both the public and private sectors.
-The standard applies to any type of assignment of management for any type of customer advice.
+The European standard provided guidance for the effective provision of management consulting services.
+The standard was applicable to all MCSPs in both the public and private sectors.
+The standard applied to any type of assignment of management for any type of customer advice.
 It does not place any obligation to the customer.
 The standard provides recommendations for the conduct of management consulting services, including: